Strict linear prices in non-convex European day-ahead electricity markets: The bid cut heuristic and an exact algorithm

-were \(\Bloss\) is the set of executed block bids that incur a loss at prices \(\valp\) and \(\Floss\) is the set of executed flex bids that incur a loss at prices \(\valp\).
+where \(\Bloss\) is the set of executed block bids that incur a loss at prices \(\valp\) and \(\Floss\) is the set of executed flexible bids that incur a loss at prices \(\valp\).
 The linear constraint that prohibits the execution of at least one bid of the set $\Bloss\cup\Floss$ is given by